abldvd/modelapi/README.md

 # ModelAPI

-Simple practise API for deploying a simple model
+Simple practise API for deploying a simple model in docker with poetry